thomasisberg/macos-web-development/README.md

 ### Apache configuration

 After installation the Apache vhosts configuration is found at `/usr/local/etc/httpd/extra/httpd-vhosts.conf`.
-Change it whenever you want and restart Apache using `sudo apachectl -k restart`.
+Change it whenever you want and restart Apache using `brew services restart httpd`.

 ### PHP ini